GluuFederation/docs-gg-prod/docs/source/index.md

 # Gluu Gateway 4.2.x

 !!!
-Attention There will be no furthur release of Gluu Gateway after version `4.2`.
+Attention There will be no further release of Gluu Gateway after version `4.2`.
 The EOL of this product will be announced soon.

 ## Overview